 Issue Current Position Sponsor / Lead Officer 1.
 Progress actions necessary to achieve a balanced budget over the period of the MTFP 2017/18 to 2020/21.
 Minimise the risk of a reduction in the General Fund (£2m) and HRA balances (£3m) in order to help ensure the continued financial and operational sustainability of the Council.
-The draft recommended MTFP in respect of the period April 2017 to March 2021 is shown elsewhere on this agenda.
-That indicates a shortfall of some £0.513m in respect of next financial year with a cumulative shortfall of £1.863m by the 2020/21 financial year.
+The MTFP indicates a shortfall of some £0.513m in respect of next financial year with a cumulative shortfall of £1.863m by the 2020/21 financial year.
 The savings that will be required over the period of the MTFP are significant, especially given the level of savings already achieved in previous years.
 Accordingly, it is important that the Council continues to take steps at the earliest possible opportunity to reduce its underlying level of expenditure in respect of future financial years.
 The HRA has a 'balanced' budget in respect of the period of the current MTFP (to March 2021), however, Officers continue to review the 30 Year HRA Business Plan in the light of legislative and other changes.
 SAMT/ CFO 2.
 Manage our key partnership arrangements.
 The Council's service delivery plans and its financial strategy are heavily dependent upon partnership working with Rykneld Homes its Housing ALMO and Bolsover District Council its strategic partner.
-There will be a growing Whilst the three key partnerships are currently working well the Council needs to ensure that it effectively manages these relationships in order to deliver our services and our savings strategy.
+Whilst the three key partnerships are currently working well the Council needs to ensure that it effectively manages these relationships in order to deliver our services and our savings strategy.
 Rykneld Homes are continuing to deliver the Council's Capital Programme in order to maintain homes at Decent Homes Standard and to address the issues associated with non traditional properties.
 Rykneld Homes will, however, need to manage the reductions in funding associated with the changes to rent levels, the ending of the Decent Homes Programme, together with the reduction in the level of the Council's Housing capital programme.
-The Council has for some time been an active participant in both the East Midlands Local SAMT / CFO
+SAMT / CFO